 (2) Subject to the provisions of the succeeding subsections of this section, the water board shall fix hydrants upon the main or other pipes within the area, or abolish fire hydrants.

-(3) The Authority may request the water board to install or abolish a fire hydrant at such location in a fire district as the Authority specifies.
+(3) The FES Commissioner may request the water board to install or abolish a fire hydrant at such location in a fire district as the FES Commissioner specifies.

 (4) A local government may request the water board to install or abolish a fire hydrant at such location in the district of the local government elsewhere than in a fire district as the local government specifies.